vitobellini/vitobellini.github.io/_posts/2018-01-03-how-to-build-a-recommender-system-in-tensorflow.md

 {% endhighlight %}

-Finally we can start to setup some network parameters, such as the dimension of each hidden layer, in this tutorial we will use 2 hidden layers.
+Finally, we can start to set up some network parameters, such as the dimension of each hidden layer, in this tutorial we will use 2 hidden layers.

 X is a placeholder, it just tells to TensorFlow that we have a variable X in the computational graph.